Dyson V11 Outsize Review

 While the high airflow enables it to clean even tricky stuff like sand, the potential of scuffing is high.

-This cordless stick vacuum is best utilized on carpet, where its deep cleaning capabilities will shine.
+This cordless stick vacuum is best used on carpet, where its deep-cleaning capabilities will shine.

-It will clean embedded dirt even in the middle setting, plus it resists hair tangles – as long as 9 inches, so it’s suitable for pet hair.
+It will clean embedded dirt, even on the middle setting, and it resists hair tangles – up to 9 inches – so it’s suitable for pet hair.

 4 Reasons to buy the Dyson V11 Outsize

-• Extended run time: In my tests, I lasted for about 85 minutes with the main nozzled attached.
+• Extended run time: In my tests, I lasted for about 85 minutes with the main nozzle attached.

 • Large capacity dustbin: The 1.89-liter capacity means fewer trips to the trash bin and more time cleaning floors.